 Blog Owner

 Cathleen was born in Columbus, Ohio in 1960, was awarded a full scholarship to college, where she graduated summa cum laude, with honors and distinction, Phi Beta Kappa, and, later, with a law degree.
-Cathleen married in 1985 and practiced law for about 9 years, including working for an Ohio Supreme Court Justice and then representing abused and neglected children.
+Cathleen married and practiced law for about 10 years, including working for an Ohio Supreme Court Justice and then representing abused and neglected children.
 After the birth of her second son, her postpartum depression and out-of-control rages at home were incorrectly diagnosed as bipolar disorder.

 “In the depth of winter, I finally learned that there was in me an invincible summer.”